 Visit the BC Transfer Guide - bctransferguide.ca - for information about course transfer in B.C.

 Students will study the interrelationships among culture, community and well-being.
 They will examine the diversity of human thought and behaviour in cross-cultural perspective.
-Students will focus on topics such as ethnography, gender, marriage and kinship, culture and adaptive strategies, social and political organization, religion and world view, and globalization.
+Students will focus on topics such as ethnographic research methods, gender, marriage and kinship, culture and adaptive strategies, social and political organization, religion, world view, and globalization.

 Students will explore human ancestry, fossil hominids, non-human primates, and modern human physical variation.
 They will examine how we have evolved to become modern people and how our bodies and behaviour have been changed and shaped over millions of years.
 Students will gain knowledge of the theories of Charles Darwin together with the modern synthesis of his ideas, which show how our genes have evolved in response to our environment.

 Students will study forensic anthropology in order to identify unknown human skeletal remains for legal purposes.
 They will learn techniques for assessing the age-at-death, stature, and sex.
 Students will also explore the validity of determining "race" or "genetic heritage" based on biological remains.
 Students will analyze the skeleton to the level of individual identity by understanding how disease, trauma, and behavioural patterns can leave their mark on bones and teeth, through an examination of the application of forensic anthropology in particular investigative cases.
 They will also learn how cause and manner of death, and the postmortem interval affect the ability to apply forensic anthropological techniques.